smimram/monadic-synth/README.md

-we do not hear any sound: this is because we create a new oscillator at each sample, and thus always hear the first sample of the oscillator which is 0, which is not what we want.
+we do not hear any sound: this is because we create a new oscillator at each sample, and thus always hear the first sample of the oscillator which is 0, and this is not what we want.

 Another way to write the same program as above, with the `>>=` operator, would be